kallo-project/about/README.md

 - [kallo-teacher-panel](https://github.com/kallo-project/kallo-teacher-panel) - Teacher panel

 ### How It Works
-When a student joins a class session using the class code provided by his/her teacher, Kallo will act according to the classroom settings; if "restricted access" is enabled, it will close all current tabs and open whitelisted sites.
-However, if "test mode" is enabled, it will open the whitelisted site and put it into full-screen mode.
-Each student's current tabs, navigation history, along with other information, are all visible to the teacher via the "teacher panel."
+When a student joins a class session (using the class code provided by his/her teacher), Kallo will act according to the classroom settings.
+If "restricted access" is enabled, it will close all current tabs, open whitelisted sites, and block students from navigating to other websites.
+However, if "test mode" is enabled, it will do the same thing but, open the whitelisted site and put it into full-screen mode.
+Each student's current tabs, navigation history, etc. are all visible to the teacher via the "teacher panel."

 ### Inspiration
 When we first brainstormed, we wanted to make an app that helps someone.
 Eventually, we narrowed down to education; we are in a time where everyone is taking classes virtually, which has brought a big ethical concern to society—cheating.